CodeCures/sqr-blog-inertia/README.md

 - The App must have an auth (login, register) page
 - The App must have a dashboard area
 - The App must have two user types (admin, user/guest/reader)
-- The App must be able to import external json resource
 - Imported Resource must belong to admin
 - App User must be able to register and login
 - Registered user Must be able to create new post
 - A user must not be able to update/delete a post
-- Posts must be sortable by publication_date

 ## Non Functional Requirements

 - Posts should be searchable
 - Admin should be able to delete/update a post
+- Posts must be sortable by publication_date
+- The App must be able to import external json resource
 - Application should be tested

 ## Software Nature
-The app is going be a page monolith implimented but i do hope to make a Single Page Application using [Laravel](https://laravel.com/) [Inertia](https://inertiajs.com) package if i have the time to do that
+The app is going be a monolith but of course it can be implimented as an SPA using any of the front end frameworks, wich i may not have the time to go into.

-## Testing
-For simpicity i'm going to use the official [Laravel Dusk](https://laravel.com/docs/8.x/dusk) for end to end testing of the application.

 ## Installation
 To install this app make sure your php version is ^8 and follow the steps bellow: